 Links for Activity Files

-This activity is available for download in Street Law's Resource Library.
+This activity is available for download in Street Law's Resource Library using the link below.
 You will be prompted to sign in or create a Street Law store web account.
 You must "check out" in order to download the files, but you will not be required to pay or enter payment information for these free materials.

 Resources for Teaching this Activity

 Reduce the Number of Arguments: Include only a few of the arguments for each side and have students use careful reading techniques.
 To determine which arguments to keep, review the majority opinion excerpts and keep the arguments that best align to the opinion so that the connection is clearer to students.